 A TPA could be utilised, for example, to handle claims within a delegated financial authority.
-A delegated arrangement that allowed all claims under £25k to be handled by the TPA would allow the existing company's team to focus on claims above £25k and exercise oversight of the TPA management.
+A delegated arrangement that allowed all claims under £50k to be handled by the TPA would allow the existing company's team to focus on claims above £50k and exercise oversight of the TPA management.
 Such arrangements are common in the London market based on a core team in London and smaller claims handled by the TPA would allow both growth and an improvement in the cost of claims management.

-(2) Similarly, although the company has been able to recruit experienced staff to date this may not be a viable long term strategy particularly exposing the company in tight labour markets.
+(2) Similarly, although the company has been able to recruit experienced staff to date, this may not be a viable long-term strategy particularly exposing the company in tight labour markets.
 There is much to be gained from producing your own talent.
 There is a short to mid-term investment of time and commitment, but a business that invests in training and succession planning is likely to be better equipped for both future stability and greater control and flexibility.

-If we didn't invest in the development of our professionals, it would be akin to a manufacturer not upgrading equipment, yet still expecting improved productivity (Forbes, May 2012, article by Quest).
+"If we didn't invest in the development of our professionals, it would be akin to a manufacturer not upgrading equipment, yet still expecting improved productivity."
+(Forbes, 2012).

 Mentoring arrangements provide existing staff with the opportunity to give something back to the business and trainees will welcome opportunities to learn and develop from experienced professionals.
 It is imperative that sufficient time is given for training to be meaningful and there will be operational cost savings as trainees will be cheaper to source than established talent.
-Such trainees are also more likely to be available over the longer term.
+It will be imperative to work with human resources to determine an appropriate approach to mentoring given the introduction of flexible working arrangements.

-(3) The current claims IT system has many advantages but it could be improved further.
+(3) The current claims IT system has many advantages, but it could be improved further.
 The need to re-key certain information should be eliminated and the system could provide 'prompts' for the user to input certain information.
-In a fast paced claims environment it is easy to forget to complete certain actions and the system should protect the user from human error or lapses of concentration.
-An upgrade or replacement of the existing claims system is likely to involve a significant cost so it is of paramount importance that a process analysis is undertaken to appreciate the efficiencies that could be achieved.
-By understanding these efficiencies it will be possible to estimate the likely operational costs that can be realised and when the investment would be paid back and operational savings optimised.
+In a fast-paced claims environment it is easy to forget to complete certain actions and the system should protect the user from human error or lapses of concentration.
+An upgrade or replacement of the existing claims system is likely to involve a significant cost, so it is of paramount importance that a process analysis is undertaken to appreciate the efficiencies that could be achieved.
+By understanding these efficiencies, it will be possible to estimate the likely operational costs that can be realised and when the investment would be paid back and operational savings optimised.

 (4) Currently the claims and underwriting departments do not share the same system.
 The ideal would be for the underwriting and claims information to be held on one universal system but this may involve considerable time and investment.
-It may, in the interim, be possible to establish central access to underwriting information held on document sharing platforms, such as Microsoft 'SharePoint', which would eliminate time spent in actively chasing individual documents as claims arise.
+It may, in the interim, be possible to establish central access to underwriting information held on document sharing platforms, which would eliminate time spent in actively chasing individual documents as claims arise.